Chronic Disease, Physical Strength and Old Age

 If Jack LaLanne can be healthy, why can’t we?
 Why are so many of our older adults physically disabled?

-Aging is associated with a loss of muscle mass and strength and eventual functional decline; limiting physical activity in old age results in increased risk of falls, hospitalizations, dependency, disability, frailty and mortality.
+Aging is associated with a loss of muscle mass and strength and eventual functional decline; limiting physical activity in old age results in an increased risk of falls, hospitalizations, dependency, disability, frailty, and mortality.
 (Legrand, D., Vaes, B., Mathei, C., Adriaensen, W., Pottelbergh, G., & Degryse, M., 2014)

 ©2014 Pamela D. Wilson, All Rights Reserved.